Querying Segments Using the "Nearest" Geometry

 You can use the example calls below as a starting point for your own calls with cURL.
 Replace [API Key] with your own API key for the calls to be successful.
 For more information, see Authentication.

 To begin, we make a call to the date_ranges endpoint to check the dates for which metrics are available.
-Since we're interested in traffic that would see a billboard, we only check the vehicle travel mode.
+Since we're interested in traffic that would drive to the restaurant, we only check the vehicle travel mode.
 We are interested in metrics from 2021, so we want to confirm that months in 2021 are available.

 curl --request GET \